 This diagnosis is quite common, and since the etiology is generally unknown, it is sometimes followed with a recommendation to “just live with it,” or additional courses of antibiotics.

 Men, often they receive a myriad of diagnoses and possible fixes for prostatitis.
 These can range from long-term treatment with powerful antibiotics to recommendations for surgical removal of the prostate.

 Surgery is not typically an option for treating prostatitis.
 The side effects of any prostate surgery are usually more debilitating then even a severe case of prostatitis.
 If this is the only option a doctor provides, it may be wise to seek another option from an independent doctor.
 Some men bounce between multiple doctors looking for a solution.

 While prostatitis is common, many practitioners are not well aware of effective treatments for it.
 This is especially true where the etiology of the condition is fungal rather than bacterial.
 A man and his sexual partner may pass an infection back and forth between them for long periods of time.

 Some practitioners deny the existence of a fungal source for prostatitis, but, for recurring infections, it is imperative to investigate fungal infections, especially if vaginal candida infections of a man′s sexual partner are regular.

 Fungal prostatitis is quite common.
 Treatment requires long-term antifungal agents.
 Medical doctors typically prescribe antifungal medications for this, but the side effects can be debilitating.
-A long-term solution can be to use a natural antibiotic/antifungal product like colloidal silver.
+A long-term solution can be to use a natural antibiotic or natural antifungal product like colloidal silver.
 However, this should be done under the auspices of a natural health practitioner or a naturopath.

 While colloidal silver is not approved by the FDA to treat any condition, I have found it very useful in my practice to help resolve prostatitis, especially chronic prostatitis from fungal sources.